codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

       email:
         recipients:
           - name@example.com
-        notify:              # Optional value to send an email notification on build success or failure
+        notify:
-          success: false     # Set to true if not specified
+          success: false     # To not receive a notification when a build succeeds
-          failure: false     # Set to true if not specified
+          failure: false     # To not receive a notification when a build fails

 ### Slack